How tranexamic acid reduces bleeding in endoprosthetics (hip TEP, knee TEP)

 Tranexamic acid in endoprosthetics: Less blood loss, faster recovery with hip and knee replacement

-Surgery on the hip or knee joint is a major step towards greater mobility and quality of life for many people.
-At the same time, these are also interventions that come with a certain risk - above all, the risk of blood loss.
-In the past, it was almost a matter of course that patients required a blood transfusion after hip replacement surgery (hip arthroplasty) or knee replacement surgery (knee arthroplasty).
-Today, thanks to modern medications and surgical techniques, this is almost no longer the case.
-One of the decisive factors for this is tranexamic acid.
+An operation on the Hüft- or knee joint means für many people a großen step towards more mobility and quality of life.
+At the same time these are procedures that are associated with a certain risk – especially the risk of blood loss.
+Previously it was almost self‑evident that patients after a hip prosthesis (Hüft-TEP) or a knee prosthesis (Knie-TEP) a blood transfusion required.
+Today, thanks to modern medication and surgical techniques, this is almost no longer the case.
+One of the decisive factors for this is the Tranexamic acid.

 In this comprehensive guide you will learn:

-• Why the ENDOPROTHETICUM Rhein-Main relies on tranexamic acid to ensure maximum safety.
+- Why the ENDOPROTHETICUM Rhein-Main uses tranexamic acid to ensure maximum safety.

 History and development of tranexamic acid

-The tranexamic acid was developed in Japan in the 1960s.
-Researchers were looking for a medication that could inhibit the breakdown of blood clots.
-Soon they found that the active ingredient could help with operations, injuries, and heavy menstrual bleeding.
-Under the trade name Cyclokapron® tranexamic acid has been on the market for many decades and tested worldwide.
+The tranexamic acid was developed in the 1960s in Japan.
+Researchers were then looking for a medication that could inhibit the breakdown of blood clots.
+Soon it was discovered that the active ingredient could help in surgeries, injuries, and also heavy menstrual bleeding.
+Under the trade name Cyclokapron® tranexamic acid has been on the market for many decades and is tested worldwide.

 In orthopaedic surgery and trauma surgery, its use has only really become established over the last two decades.
 Only when studies clearly showed that tranexamic acid can significantly reduce bleeding did it become a standard component of endoprosthetics, particularly in the implantation of hip and knee replacements.